codeonlyjs/website/content/guide/apiRouter.md

 ### didEnter {#RouteHandler#didEnter}

-Notifies that a route for this handler has been entered
+Notifies that a route for this handler has been entered.

 ```ts